gr4viton/currency_converter/README.md

 }
 ```

+### Trigger online update
+- to trigger offline sql disk database update from online cconversion sites
+-- Declare global variable DEBUG with value including 'simulate_time'
+--- This makes the [get_sites_states] function thing the time is 12 days in the future
+--- Future date triggers the program to think new rates are available
+-- Delete one or both files
+--- db/rates_info.nfo = sql database valid_to date info
+--- db/exchange_rates.db = sql database with offline rates

 ## Disclaimer
 ### Not using these controversial tricks to get lower latency
 #### [x] Immediate exchange rate json output after reading (from sql/redis)